apostrophecms/apostrophe-nightwatch-tools/README.md

 ## Changelog

+2.0.9: the `addTextWidgetTo.js` step now more accurately targets the specific instance of CKEditor when setting the data.
+This is useful when you have multiple CKEditor rich text instances on a single page.

 2.0.8: in the `createArticle.js` step, an additional task was added to make sure the "Basics" tab was focused on before creating an article title.

 2.0.7: do not print unnecessary echo of server output.